 Axolotl

 Axolotl are also known as Mexican walking fish, but they are actually a salamander.
-A single adult can be kept in a 20 gallon aquarium.
+A single adult can be kept in a 20-gallon aquarium.
 They are entirely aquatic, so they don’t need a land area.
 Axolotl require colder water, ideally 60-64 degrees Fahrenheit, so you might need an aquarium chiller to keep the water cool enough.

-See my Axolotl Care Guide
+Check out Axolotl Care Guide

 Fish